 For at least another week or so, continue to put the kitten in his safe room when you need to leave to do errands or go to work, etc. You don't want to risk undesirable behaviour such as unsupervised brawls (unlikely, but you never know!) or peeing accidents while you're unable to monitor.
 For an even longer period of time, keep placing the kitten in his safe room overnight to rest and use his litter box.
 We have some adult cats in our home that we continue to do this with.
 This is a sure way to avoid waking up to broken lamps, torn papers all over the desk, and a host of other "bengal mishaps".

 Well, I've put into one place all of the things that come to mind when discussing the issue of introducing a new kitten to a home with existing pets - I'm sure I've left some details out - as each situation I've helped deal with has had its own peculiar intricacies, as I'm sure yours will too.
 My main goal in writing this article is to give kitten clients and others a succinct resource containing the basic steps of a "successful" introduction.
 Feel free to tweak the procedure as it translates into your particular set of circumstances, and.... good luck!
 Like I've said, we've never had a situation where a new kitten and the existing pet have not become fast friends when the appropriate measures are taken for a stress free introduction.
 Heck, even when everything is done ALL wrong, the animals seem to figure it out on their own eventually, leaving us scratching our heads in amazement.
 It just depends on how smoothly and quickly you want it to go.
 Most of all, don't forget to enjoy your new family member during the process.
 He's only new and small once!

-Jewelspride Cattery is a registered business in the Province of British Columbia BN: 82321 7799 BT 0001
+Jewelspride Cattery is a legally registered entity in the Province of British Columbia BN: 82321 7799 RT 0001